Nunes: From Truth Social to the President's Intelligence Advisory Committee

 They were all cheering on Apple and Amazon and Google to take their hands around this little company's neck and strangle it because it offered it.

-They're not for equality.
+They're not egalitarians, they're not for equality,

+The story of True Social brings that out.
 They despise a startup independent company that's taking on

-And they're siding with the establishment.
+these mammoth companies and they're siding with the establishment.
+Anyway,

 well, Devin, thank you for spending your time and I hope you can come on again.
+I'm sure there's going to be

-I'm sure there's going to be a very busy news year as you take over the advisory board on intelligence for the president and true social continues to thrive.
+a very busy news year as you take over the advisory board on intelligence for the president and true social continues to thrive.
+And I don't know what it is, but it drives the left crazy.

-Well, thank you, and Merry Christmas, and happy holidays to everybody.
+Well, thank you.
+And Merry Christmas and happy holidays to everybody.

 Victor Hansen signing out.